iamdcj/grid/units/fr/README.md

 # The 'fr' Unit

-The `fr` unit is a fraction unit; it asssess the number of items in a `grid` container, and determines the fractional size for each item based on the container width.
+The `fr` unit is a **fraction** unit; it asssess the number of items in a `grid` container, and determines the fractional size for each item based on the container width.

+It isn't a direct replacement for percetange values, but it is the go-to value when dealing with fractional widths.

 **CSS**
 We state that we would like three columns, each a `fr`action wide.